limpyd/redis-limpyd-jobs/README.rst

 error) , but you can pass any function that accept a job and a queue as argument.

-Using the queue's name, and the job's identifier, you can manage many actions depending on the queue if needed.
+Using the queue's name, and the job's identifier+model (via ``job.ident``), you can manage many actions depending on the queue if needed.

 If this callback (or the ``execute`` method) raises an exception, the job is considered in error.
 In the other case, it's considered